makeruniverse/docs/docs/index.md

-**Welcome to the HPI Maker Universe**

-We host a Hardware Studio, a Media Studio, and a Project Studio in House K.
+**Welcome**

-Here, we offer **services and tools** to support Bachelor-, Master-, PhD-, and individual project ideas.
+We offer **services and tools** to support students in exploring and building their ideas.

-You can find our Studios on Campus 1 in House K. We are open Mondays to Fridays between 9:30 AM to 5:00 PM.
+You can find our studios on Campus 1 in House K. We are open Mondays to Fridays between 9:30 AM to 5:00 PM.